No matter what diet you choose for your muscle-building campaign, there are certain fundamentals that you should adhere to.

 A lot of people fall into the ‘more is better’ mentality with creatine.
 More is not better with this supplement.
 By taking too much it is possible to cause creatine saturation outside the cell.
 This can prevent effective muscle uptake of creatine.
 5g per day is the dosage I recommend.
 I also recommend taking this AFTER your workout.

 Remember that creatine is NOT a pre-workout “energy” supplement.
 It doesn’t give you a buzz; that’s not the purpose of creatine.
 See here for more on that.
+A great and cheap creatine supplement for my US readers here.

-(4) Eat Carbs.
 Yes, carbs are necessary for optimal workouts.
 I often get referred to as the “low-carb guy”, but that’s obviously by people who don’t know the full scope of my work.

 Even MANS has a 36 hr carb-up, and the option of another carb-load during the week.
 Carbs are simply required to fill the muscles with glycogen, which is the energy the body will start to tap into once your training crosses a certain threshold of intensity.

-supplies essential fatty acids (and they are essential).
+- Supplies essential fatty acids (and they are essential).
 EFA’s must be obtained from diet as the body cannot manufacture them

-forms the structure of cell membranes
+- Forms the structure of cell membranes

-is required for the absorption of fat-soluble vitamins (vitamin A, vitamin D, vitamin E, and vitamin K).
+- Is required for the absorption of fat-soluble vitamins (vitamin A, vitamin D, vitamin E, and vitamin K).

-(6) Post-Workout Protein.
-A workout is a catabolic activity.
-Like I stated above, a workout does not actually “produce” growth.
-It stimulates it.
-This is because anabolism is stimulated by catabolism.
 The body works with these type of “negative-feedback loops” that signal an opposing mechanism to kick into gear when something goes too far in one direction.
 Another example of this is the regulation of blood sugar.

 The process of recovery and growth will start to kick in after the workout.
 Since protein synthesis is what we are after, it only makes sense to supply the body with a fresh batch of the building blocks of muscle: protein.